-The Company maintains deposits with banks for various periods of time exceeding three months.
+The Group maintains placements with banks for various periods of time exceeding three months.
 Due from banks with a fixed maturity term are subsequently measured at amortised cost using the effective interest method.
 Placements with banks are carried at amortised cost net of any allowance for impairment losses, if any.